 I am using Bluehost to host code demonstration and DigitalOcean for blogs and forums (Not live now).
 I am happy with both of the Services and I highly recommend you to use them.

 Emails are a very important tool to keep the real user engaged in your service.
-I use Aweber and MailChimp to send email notifications about the new tutorial, announcement and much more.
+I use Mailerlite to send email notifications about the new tutorial, announcement and much more.

 That’s all we use to run and manage our blog.